Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: TeleCoop-FIC: A Novel Approach to Dual-Arm Tele-Cooperation

 \subsection{Multi-Arm Implementation}

+The TeleCoop-FIC enables easy switching from teleoperation to manipulation, and multiple arms can be easily coordinated by issuing synchronous via-points.
+The passive nature of the controller allows for switching between control modes without the need for tuning or changing its architecture.
+This capability has been validated in scenarios involving drilling various materials, both with and without human interaction.
 Recently, we have explored the possibility of superimposing and coordinating independent FICs via the synchronisation of their desired states \cite{tiseo2020,tiseo2020Planner,tiseo2021}.
 This property is rendered possible by the conservative energy of the FIC, which guarantees the stability of the superimposition of independent controllers.
-In other words, each FIC regards the others as a part of the environment, and its global asymptotic behaviour guarantees the stability of interaction \cite{babarahmati2019}.
+In other words, each FIC regards the others as a part of the environment, and its global asymptotic behaviour guarantees the stability of interaction \cite{Babarahmati2022}.
 It is worth noting that this does not ensure the success of the coordinated task, but it only guarantees that the involved robots will not behave erratically.

 However, our earlier experiments validated the superimposition either for redundant manipulator \cite{tiseo2020,tiseo2021} or coordination of a swarm of drones \cite{tiseo2020Planner}.
 The proposed method extends the experimental validation of the FIC superimposition properties to multiple redundant manipulators, allowing two arms to complete two bi-manual tasks during unknown interaction.
 The validation of these properties substantially simplifies the algorithmic complexity of the robot interaction controllers deployed in teleoperation and manipulation.
-Currently, multi-arm manipulation requires the simultaneous observation of the state of both arms through the grasp matrix, which couples the state of the two systems and increasing the algorithmic complexity \cite{minelli2019energy,lin2017projected}.
-In contrast, the proposed architecture allows solving the same problem just considering the simplified dynamics generated by the FIC at the end-effector.
+Currently, multi-arm manipulation requires the simultaneous observation of the state of both arms through the grasp matrix, which couples the state of the two systems and increasing the algorithmic complexity \cite{minelli2019energy,lin2018projected}.
+In contrast, the proposed architecture allows solving the same problem just by considering the simplified dynamics generated by the FIC at the end-effector.

-To experimentally validate the property mentioned above, we do not consider either the grasp matrix and the interaction dynamics in the first instance.
-Instead, for the scope of this work, we have coordinated the two arms by issuing coordinated via point that guarantees contact with the object allowing us to prove that the stability is independent by the grasp matrix.
-Nevertheless, the grasp-matrix and the object dynamics are required to autonomously plan a coordinated task, which is beyond the scope of this manuscript.